 You are no more confined to casseroles for baking or roasting in the oven.
 But you can always use Pyrex, ceramic, and cast-iron cookware for the purpose.
 But have to follow the safety guidelines because cookware must not be dealt with casually in ovens.

 Similar is the case with stainless steel pots and pans.
 They are compatible with ovens.
 But it will be best if you are cautious about their handles, lids, and overall quality before putting them.
-Above all, set the temperature as per the manufacturer’s recommendation before we detail dos and don’ts about stainless steel pans in the oven.
+Above all, set the temperature as per the manufacturer’s recommendation before detailing dos and don’ts about stainless steel pans in the oven.
 Let’s discuss the benefits of using stainless steel pans.

 Advantages of stainless steel pots and pans: